-- 8.6.1 Portland Cement Concrete Pavement - 8.6.1.1 Concrete pavement design for new construction must be in accordance with the criteria as set forth in the FDOT Rigid Pavement Design Manual. - 8.6.1.2 Concrete pavement must meet the requirements of Section 350 of the FDOT Standard Specifications for Road and Bridge Construction and FDOT Design Standards 287, 305 and 505. - 8.6.2 Bomanite Pavement: Bomanite Pavements must meet the requirements for Portland Cement Concrete Pavement.
+8.6.1 Portland Cement Concrete Pavement

+- 8.6.1.1 Concrete pavement design for new construction must be in accordance with the criteria as set forth in the FDOT Rigid Pavement Design Manual. - 8.6.1.2 Concrete pavement must meet the requirements of Section 350 of the FDOT Standard Specifications for Road and Bridge Construction and FDOT Design Standards 287, 305 and 505. - 8.6.2 Bomanite Pavement: Bomanite Pavements must meet the requirements for Portland Cement

+Concrete Pavement.
 The developer or his authorized representative must submit to the DSD's Engineering Review Team specifications confirming adherence to these regulations for approval.
 Bomanite Pavements must only be used on roads with design speeds less than 35 mph.

 - 8.6.3 Architectural Pavers: Architectural Pavers may be used subject to the approval of the County.
-The developer or his authorized representative must submit PWA, for approval, manufacturer's literature and technical specifications regarding the structural strength, skid resistance, and subgrade requirements per Section 526 of FDOT Standard Specifications for Road and Bridge Construction.
+The developer or his authorized representative must submit PWA, for approval, manufacturer's literature and technical specifications regarding the structural strength, skid resistance, and subgrade requirements per the Chapter 5.6.1 Stabilized Subgrade of the FDOT Flexible Pavement Design Manual.
 Architectural pavers must only be used on roads with design speeds less than 35 mph. - 8.6.4 White Topping at Existing Intersections: The use of White topping at intersections is subject to review and approval of the PWA.
 White topping may be used at existing intersections where significant rutting has been observed or in areas where the anticipated volume of trucks to utilize the roadway will be significant.
 The use of a White topping option will require the submission of documentation that the contractor has two years of experience in laying the proposed White topping alternative and the specialty engineer has two years of experience in designing the said White topping alternative.
-The EOR must submit a copy of technical specifications to the PWA, for approval, for this type of construction prior to use on County roads. - 8.6.5 Stamped Asphalt: Stamped asphalt may be placed at commercial and residential roads, crosswalks in subdivisions, subdivision entrances, sidewalks and driveways as long as the following criteria are met: The asphalt surface layer must have a minimum thickness of 1.5 inches consisting of the appropriate type mixture that meets Hillsborough County design standards.
+The EOR must submit a copy of technical specifications to the PWA, for approval, for this type of construction prior to use on County roads. - 8.6.5 Stamped Asphalt (Patterned Pavement): Stamped asphalt may be placed at commercial and residential roads, crosswalks in subdivisions, subdivision entrances, sidewalks and driveways as long as the following criteria are met: The asphalt surface layer must have a minimum thickness of 1.5 inches consisting of the appropriate type mixture that meets Hillsborough County design standards.
 Stamped asphalt utilized on sidewalks must meet latest ADA standards.
 The contractor performing this type of work must be an experienced applicator of stamped asphalt for a minimum of two years.
 All stamped asphalt must be constructed and maintained by the subdivision association.
 Stamped asphalt replaced by Hillsborough County will be replaced with standard county asphalt pavement.
+Stamped concrete is not allowed.

-8.7 DESIGN REQUIREMENTS
+8.7 DESIGN AND CONSTRUCTION REQUIREMENTS